Haggag-22/virustotal_2_fql/README.md

 ## Supported Platforms

-This tool is currently built and tested to run on **Linux/macOS terminals** (bash or sh environments).
+This tool is currently built and tested to run on **Linux/macOS terminals**.
 Support for Windows PowerShell will be added in a future update.

 ---